- Education and training

-Readers seeking to buy the books reviewed in the Telegraph will now have the chance to support a maritime charity as they shop.
-Sarah Robinson reports…
+Readers seeking to buy the books reviewed in the Telegraph now have the chance to support a maritime charity as they shop.
+Sarah Robinson reports

-A unique maritime bookshop is being launched in May 2018 as a partnership between Nautilus International and the Marine Society charity.
+A unique maritime bookshop was launched in May 2018 as a partnership between Nautilus International and the Marine Society charity.

-Aimed at general readers in the maritime community, the online Nautilus Bookshop will sell the books reviewed in the Telegraph's books pages – and any profits from the sales will be ploughed into the Marine Society's educational work with seafarers.
+Aimed at general readers in the maritime community, the online Nautilus Bookshop sells the books reviewed in the Nautilus Telegraph's books pages – and any profits from the sales will be ploughed into the Marine Society's educational work with seafarers.

 'Our book review pages are some of the most popular in the Telegraph,' noted editor Andrew Linington.
 'We feature recent releases we think our readers will enjoy at sea and ashore, and we'll consider anything with a maritime connection, whether that's ship histories, seafarer memoirs, studies of the Merchant Navy in wartime, or even the occasional nautical novel.